Awards

 Each year, graduate and undergraduate students display their design and technology work at the annual SETC Convention.

-Entrants have a chance to have their work critiqued by distinguished career industry professionals- modern masters of design and technology with national and international reputations.
+Entrants have a chance to have their work displayed and reviewed by distinguished industry professionals- modern masters of design and technology with national and international reputations.
 The experts use an open, one-on-one critique format to offer invaluable learning for all in attendance — whether a student, professor or professional.

 John Spiegel Theatrical Artist Award

-The John Spiegel Theatrical Artist Award is presented annually to a student pursuing a degree or certificate in one of the following areas: lighting design, properties design, scenic design, sound design, or technical direction.
+The John Spiegel Theatrical Artist Award is presented annually to a student pursuing an undergraduate or graduate degree in one of the following areas: lighting design, properties design, scenic design, sound design, or technical direction.

 Keynote Emerging Artists of Promise (KEAP) Awards